 The reason for opting to go vegan could be one of many such as; ethical or environmental issues, cultural or religious beliefs, or for the perceived health benefits.

-However, the purpose of this blog post is to help those who are planning to go adopt a vegan diet for the next month, or forever more, and offer some advice on what nutrients to be a bit more mindful of.
+The purpose of this blog post, however, is to help those who are planning to go adopt a vegan diet for the next month, or forever more, and offer some advice on what nutrients to be a bit more mindful of.

 I’m going to tackle this nutrient first as there is still an assumption that a vegan diet is devoid of protein – it’s a myth, there is protein in plants too!